-When Sidney Rigdon returned from Pennsylvania, the four apostles in town invited him to meet with them on August 4, 1844.
+When Sidney Rigdon returned from Pennsylvania, the four apostles in town invited him to meet with them on Sunday, August 4, 1844.
 Instead, Rigdon preached a sermon to several thousand people, indicating his intention to lead the Church and preserve the Church as Joseph "had begun it."
 That afternoon, Stake President William Marks announced that a special meeting would be held in four days to determine the matter of succession.
 Marks himself had a claim to succession.
-Emma had urged Marks to take the reigns in July 1844, but Marks was content to throw his support to Sidney Rigdon.
-8
+Emma had urged Marks to take up leadership of the Church in July 1844, but Marks was content to throw his support to Sidney Rigdon.8

 On Thursdays the Saints commonly met in the grove for religious meetings.
-So Sidney Rigdon's decision to hold a vote on succession on August 8, 1844, resonated with that practice.
+So Sidney Rigdon's decision to hold a vote on succession on Thursday, August 8, 1844, resonated with that practice.
 Sidney preached for two hours, and was leading up to a vote sustaining him as guardian of the Church.

 Then Brigham Young took the stand.
-Brigham was supposed to have been with the other apostles in the office of Willard Richards, but the meeting in Richards' office had completely flown from his mind.
+Brigham had planned to be with the other apostles in the office of Willard Richards, but the meeting in Richards' office had completely flown from his mind.
 Instead he found himself in the grove.
 Brigham announced to the assembled parties that a vote on the matter of succession would be held at 2 pm that afternoon.
-At the meeting Brigham taught a sermon that emphasized the right of the apostles to lead.
+At the afternoon meeting Brigham taught a sermon that emphasized the right of the apostles to lead.
 Parley P. Pratt followed, also supporting the Twelve.
 Sidney Rigdon was exhausted from his morning sermon and asked William W. Phelps to plead his case.
-Instead, Phelps supported the claim of the apostles.
+Instead, Phelps supported the Apostles.
 9

 Brigham Young and the Quorum of the Twelve Apostles were sustained by the vast majority of those in attendance.
-Those who did not sustain the apostles were eventually excommunicated.
+It is reported that key individuals who did not sustain the apostles were eventually excommunicated.
 10